 The new TTI Distribution view shows networks/sub-publishers that have had an increased number of installs outside of the normal range for a marketer’s apps.
 Any visualization, if deemed fraudulent, can be used by marketers as evidence for make-good requests with that network.

 There is no single method to prevent fraud automatically, but marketers should incorporate our prevention and detection tools as part of their anti-fraud strategy.
 Last year, we added Traffic Verifier and the Global Fraud Blacklist to provide clients with real-time fraud prevention.
-Now Checksum adds to the robust prevention strategies developed by Kochava to protect your mobile advertising campaigns from known fraud.
+Now Install Authentication adds to the robust prevention strategies developed by Kochava to protect your mobile advertising campaigns from known fraud.

 Combine these prevention tools with the Fraud Console visualizations.
 If the data flagged in the console is deemed fraudulent, not only can you use this as evidence for make-goods, you can also export the flagged device IDs and network/sub-publisher IDs to add to your own Fraud Blacklists.